 Byte Bits Field Name Field Description Туре

-s 211 7-5 - Reserved RO
+211 7-5 - Reserved RO

-4-0 FarEndConfiguration See Table 8-33 for configuration codes RO Cnd.
+4-0 FarEndConfiguration Configuration of the far end module breakout.
+See Table 8-33 for configuration codes RO Cnd.

-Table 8-33 contains codes for all near end supported combinations of far end modules (lane groups a to h), and maps those far end modules (lane groups) to the connected near end lane number.
-Unique letters indicate discrete far end modules.
-Note that the discrete far end modules may or may not be the same module type.
+Table 8-33 defines a configuration code for each possible grouping of 8 near end lanes into lane groups (of various group sizes) identified by letters a to h (depending on the lowest lane number in the group), each of which might be connected to a discrete far end module (breakout cable).
+Unique letters distinguish the possible lane groups and the connected discrete far end modules.
+Note that the discrete far end modules may or may not be of the same module type.